cwi-dis/cwi-pcl-codec/README.md

 The codec has served as the software to generate the anchors for the Call for Proposals for Point Cloud Compression by  the MPEG working group 3DG-PCC on PointCloud Compression
 <http://mpeg.chiariglione.org/standards/exploration/point-cloud-compression>.

-This version can be build on  MacOSX 10.14.3 macOS Mojave (using Homebrew), Ubuntu 18.04 (64 bit) (using 'apt') or Windows 10 bit, using pre-build PointCloudLibrary(PCL) installers, or on many other systems by downloading and building PCL and its dependencies.
+This version can be build on  MacOSX 10.12 or later (using Homebrew), Ubuntu 18.04 (64 bit) (using 'apt') or Windows 10 64bit (using pre-build PointCloudLibrary(PCL) installers), or on many other systems by downloading and building PCL and its dependencies.

 This package contains: